klojang4j/klojang-check/README.md

 ```

 <i>Klojang Check</i> will save you a lot of time writing unit tests.
 The above example
-does not require you to write any unit tests in order to maintain the code coverage
+does not require you to write any unit tests &#8212; your code coverage analyzer would
-percentage you are aiming for &#8212; your code coverage analyzer would simply step over
-the above statement.
-On the other hand, if you would hand-code the above check, it would
+simply step over the above statement.
+On the other hand, if you would hand-code the
-look something like this:
+above check, it would look something like this:

 ```java
 if(numberOfChairs <= 0 || numberOfChairs > 4 || numberOfChairs % 2 != 0) {